MicrosoftDocs/defender-docs/defender-endpoint/ios-troubleshoot.md

 1. Users can use the following steps to send feedback if they are signed in to the app and can see the Send Feedback option:

-- Open MSDefender app on the iOS/iPadOS device.
+   1. Open MSDefender app on the iOS/iPadOS device.

-- Tap on Menu (profile icon) on the top-left corner.
+   2. Select the menu (profile icon) on the top-left corner, and then select **Send Feedback**.

-- Tap **Send Feedback**.
-- Choose from the given options.
+   3. Choose from the given options.
 To report an issue, select **I don't like something**.

-- Provide details of the issue that you're facing and check **Send diagnostic data**.
+      Provide details of the issue that you're facing and check **Send diagnostic data**.
 We recommend that you include your email address so that the team can contact you for a solution or a follow-up.

-- Tap **Submit** to successfully send the feedback.
+   4. Select **Submit** to successfully send your feedback.

-2. Users can use the following steps to send feedback if they are having sign in issues or Send Feedback option is disabled (example GCC customers):
+2. Users can use the following steps to send feedback if they are having sign in issues or the **Send Feedback** option is disabled (example GCC customers):

-- Sign out of MSDefender app (applicable when Send Feedback option is disabled).
+   1. Sign out of MSDefender app (applicable when Send Feedback option is disabled).

-- Click on “Sign in with a different account”.
+   2. Select **Sign in with a different account**.

-- Click on “Get help signing in”.
+   3. Select **Get help signing in**.

-- Click on “Report a problem”.
-- Provide details about the issue you are facing.
-- Do not include any personal information like email iD.
+   4. Select **Report a problem**, and provide details about the issue you are facing.
+Don't include personal information, such as your email account.

-- Toggle on include diagnostic data
-- Send feedback
+   5. Select the toggle to include diagnostic data, and submit your feedback.

-- Sign back in to the app (applicable if user has signed out).
+   6. Sign back in to the app (applicable if user has signed out).

 [!INCLUDE [Microsoft Defender for Endpoint Tech Community](../includes/defender-mde-techcommunity.md)]